manolo20/cpi_dashboard_StatCan/README.md

-# Canadian Consumer Price Index Dashboard :maple_leaf: :maple_leaf:
+# :maple_leaf: :maple_leaf: Canadian Consumer Price Index Dashboard :maple_leaf: :maple_leaf:
 <br><br>
-This [application](https://kunov.shinyapps.io/consumer_price_index/) shows the evolution of prices of all items of the Canadian basket of goods for at a national, provincial and territorial level.
+This [application](https://kunov.shinyapps.io/consumer_price_index/) shows the evolution of :moneybag: prices :moneybag: of all items of the Canadian basket of goods for at a national, provincial and territorial level.
 <br><br>
 It allows users to **download a complete dataset of the Canadian Consumer Price Index data since 1914 until 2018** and also to download a specific plot that the user wishes to analyze.
 <br><br>